swapniljha001/CodingNotes/Git_Progate/README.md

 # Git Study
 This is not an exhaustive list of Git commands, this is an intro to the **Git Flow**.
 This is basic stuff.
 There are lots of lists of commands on the internet.

-Open this in Google Collab to view the `pictures`.

 ### Summary
 These are the most commonly used commands.

 ```
+# Clone the repo (default branch = main)
 git clone repo_URL

+# Go inside the repo
 cd repo_folder

+# Create and switch to your development branch
+git checkout -b dev-branch

+# Configure your Git identity (done once per repo, or globally with --global)
+git config user.email "username@example.com"
+git config user.name "Your Name"

 * Make changes here *

-git config user.email username@example.com

-git config user.name "Your Name"
+# Stage all changes
 git add .

+# Commit with a message
 git commit -m "Commit Message"

+# Push your dev branch to GitHub
-git push origin main
+git push origin dev-branch

-* Enter email and personal token as password *
 ```

-You need to generate a personal token on GitHub Developer settings in order to push files to the original repo.